Tiger Woods shoots 65, his lowest score ever at Players

 Updated:

-PONTE VEDRA BEACH, Fla. — Tiger Woods turned in his best round of the season and his lowest score ever at The Players Championship.
+PONTE VEDRA BEACH, Florida — Tiger Woods turned in his best round of the season and his lowest score ever at The Players Championship.

 It sky-rocketed him up the leaderboard, and he stayed there.